ABZ-Aaron/Reddit-API-Pipeline/instructions/aws.md

     This will allow our scripts to interact with AWS without us having to include our access key and secret access key within the script.

-> One thing to  note when using AWS is the region (e.g. `us-east-1`).
-When accessing certain resources, you can change this on the top right of the AWS UI.
-If you find you're missing a redshift cluster (we'll set this up next) it may be because your region isn't set to the one redshift was setup on.
-Change it to the correct region and you'll see your cluster.
->
->Another thing to note, if you want to run this project fully in the cloud, you'll need to set up a virtual machine in the cloud.
-For AWS, this would be an [EC2](https://aws.amazon.com/ec2/instance-types/) Instance.
-Unfortunately, the EC2 Instance type included with the free tier is not powerful enough to run our pipeline.
-However, you could use a Google Cloud Virtual Machine if you wish.
-See [here](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=12) for instructions.

 ---

 [Previous Step](reddit.md) | [Next Step](setup_infrastructure.md)